-- Use a dedicated tool for CSAT surveys and reports.
-Apart from advanced customer feedback forms, survey templates, and automation triggers, tools like Klaus often provide AI-powered features for collecting and analyzing customer satisfaction data.
-You have to make sure such software integrates with your existing tech stack, though.
+- Use dedicated CSAT survey tools.
+Apart from advanced customer feedback forms, survey templates, and automation triggers, CSAT survey tools like Klaus often provide AI-powered features for collecting and analyzing customer satisfaction data.
+You have to make sure such CSAT software integrates with your existing tech stack, though.

 Choosing the right CSAT software

-When selecting software for your customer service team, consider the following:
+When selecting CSAT software for your customer service team, consider the following:

-- Compatibility: Pick customer satisfaction survey software that smoothly integrates with your current helpdesk and other tools your support team uses.
+- Compatibility: Pick CSAT survey software that smoothly integrates with your current helpdesk and other tools your support team uses.
 This keeps your data centralized, reducing the need to switch between tabs or transfer data manually.
-Always review the software’s built-in integration options and avoid creating custom ones unless it’s essential.
+Always review the CSAT software’s built-in integration options and avoid creating custom ones unless it’s essential.

 - Key features: Keep an eye out for must-have features like customer satisfaction survey customization, automated workflows and triggers, and open-ended questions.

-- Ease of use: Take advantage of free trials to evaluate the software’s user-friendliness.
+- Ease of use: Take advantage of free trials to evaluate the CSAT survey software’s user-friendliness.
 Consider how much onboarding and training might be needed.